9 Day Colonial Mexico

 - Walking tour of Queretaro, known for its magnificent Spanish colonial architecture

-- Enjoy San Miguel Allende, whose history is intertwined with Mexican Independence
+- Enjoy San Miguel de Allende, whose history is intertwined with Mexican Independence

 - Travel via the lush farmlands of El Bajío to Guanajuato known for its silver mining history